 Beeks Analytics uses FPGA compression cards to ensure that the packet captures are stored effectively, allowing large volumes of high volume traffic (such as market data) to be stored for longer time periods than is possible on competitor solutions.

-Beeks Analytics receives these packets, and decodes the different protocols in each packet.
-Each packet contains a hierarchy of one or more different network protocols.
-The diagram above is a simplified view - the FIX protocol operates on top of the TCP protocol, which itself operates on top of the IP protocol, which itself normally operates on top of the Ethernet protocol.
-Different information needed for analytics will exist at each different level of the protocol hierarchy.
+To explain decoding a little more and why it is needed: each packet contains a hierarchy of one or more different network protocols.
+The diagram above is a simplified view.
+In fact, the FIX protocol operates on top of the TCP protocol, which itself operates on top of the IP protocol, which itself normally operates on top of the Ethernet protocol.
+Different information needed for analytics exists at each different level of the protocol hierarchy.
 For example, to know the symbol on the exchange that is being traded we would need to look at the FIX protocol, but to understand which computer on the local network it originated from, we would need to look at the addresses in the Ethernet protocol.
+Decoding puts all of this information into a standard format that Beeks Analytics can understand.

-Beeks Analytics has over 100 decoders for different financial markets protocols and for underlying enterprise middleware used within the financial markets.
+Beeks Analytics allows you to analyse data in a huge range of protocols.
+At the time of writing, it has more than 100 decoders for different financial markets protocols and for underlying enterprise middleware used within the financial markets.
 See the Beeks Analytics Decoder Information document for more detail.

 After the message has been decoded, Beeks Analytics can perform further processing on the message.
 Typically, this is one of the following:

-Beeks Analytics can a pass a subset of the important fields - or attributes - from the message to persistent storage or to its analysis component.
-Each subset of attributes that is passed in this way is known as an agent event.
-One of these attributes will be a timestamp that indicates when the message was first seen by Beeks Analytics.
+Beeks Analytics can a pass a subset of the important fields from the message to persistent storage or to its analysis component.
+One of these fields will be a timestamp that indicates when the message was first seen by Beeks Analytics.
+This timestamp will be nanosecond precision.
+This function is performed by a Message Collector in VMX-Capture, which can pass the message to a third-party system via the Core Data Feed or to VMX-Analysis for enrichment, correlation and/or persistence.

 If the Client Trading Engine is submitting a very large number of messages, it may not be practical to store all of these or to do computationally intensive analysis on them.
-In this case, the Analytics system may issue one or more statistic updates for the message, but would not pass on any message field themselves.
+In this case, the Analytics system may issue one or more statistic updates for the message but would not pass on any message field themselves.
 For reasons that will become clear later, these statistics are known as pre-aggregated statistics.
+This function is performed by a Statistics Collector in VMX-Capture.
+Again, these statistics can be passed to third-party systems via the Core Data Feed or to VMX-Analysis for aggregation, further calculations, and/or persistence.

-This example is a simple one designed to explain our key concepts in the context of a FIX order.
-In reality, Beeks Analytics is a highly configurable solution that can build intervals between a variety of complex messages, including intervals between agent events in separate items.
+This example is a simple one designed to explain our key concepts at a high level and in the context of a FIX order.
+In reality, Beeks Analytics is a highly configurable solution that can measure latency between a variety of complex messages.
 For example, we could measure the time between the client sending the order (the first item) and the client receiving a price back (a second item).
-This process is called association.
+See Appendix B: Worked example of complex trading flows section for a richer example of the types of business monitoring which Beeks Analytics can provide.